Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Neutropenia (agranulocytosis, granulocytopenia) is a decrease in the number of blood neutrophils (granulocytes).
-In severe neutropenia, the risk and severity of bacterial and fungal infections increase.
-Symptoms of infection may be implicit, but fever manifests itself in most serious infections.
-The diagnosis is determined by counting the number of leukocytes, but it is also necessary to determine the cause of neutropenia.
-The presence of fever suggests the presence of infection and the need for the empirical administration of broad-spectrum antibiotics.
+Neutropenia (agranulocytosis, granulocytopenia) is a decrease in the number of neutrophils (granulocytes) in the blood.
+With severe neutropenia, the risk and severity of bacterial and fungal infections are increased.
+Symptoms of infection may be subtle, but fever is present with most serious infections.
+The diagnosis is made by counting the white blood cell count, but the cause of neutropenia must also be determined.
+The presence of fever suggests infection and the need for empirical broad-spectrum antibiotics.
 Treatment with granulocyte-macrophage colony-stimulating factor or granulocyte colony-stimulating factor is effective in most cases.

-Neutrophils are the main protective factor of the body against bacterial and fungal infections.
-In neutropenia, the body’s inflammatory response to this type of infection is ineffective.
-The lower limit of the normal level of neutrophils (the total number of segmented and rod neutrophils) in people of the white race is 1500 / μl, slightly lower in people of the black race (about 1200 / μl).
+Neutrophils are the body's main defense against bacterial and fungal infections.
+In neutropenia, the body's inflammatory response to this type of infection is ineffective.
+The lower limit of the normal neutrophil level (the total number of segmented and band neutrophils) in white people is 1500/μl, slightly lower in black people (about 1200/μl).

-The severity of neutropenia is associated with the relative risk of developing an infection and is distributed as follows: mild (1000–1500 / μl), moderate (500–1000 / μl), and severe (<500 / μl).
-By reducing the number of neutrophils less than 500 / μl, the endogenous microbial flora (for example, the oral cavity or gastrointestinal tract) can cause the development of infection.
-If neitrophils decrease to less than 200 / μl, there may be no inflammatory response.
-Acute severe neutropenia, especially in the presence of concomitant factors (for example, cancer), also adversely affects the immune system, predisposes to the development of a transient fatal infection.
-The integrity of the skin and mucous membranes, the blood supply to the tissues and the energy status of the patient affect the risk of developing infectious complications.
-The most common infectious complications in patients with deep neutropenia are inflammation of the subcutaneous tissue, liver abscess, furunculosis and septicemia.
-The presence of catheters in the vessels, puncture sites are an additional risk factor for the development of infections, among which the most frequent pathogens are coagulase-negative staphylococci and Staphylococcus aureus.
-Often there are stomatitis, gingivitis, paraproctitis, colitis, sinusitis, paronychia, otitis media.
-Patients with prolonged neutropenia after bone marrow transplantation or chemotherapy, as well as receiving large doses of glucocorticoids are predisposed to the development of fungal infections.
+The severity of neutropenia is associated with the relative risk of infection and is classified as mild (1000-1500/μl), moderate (500-1000/μl), and severe (< 500/μl).
+When the neutrophil count drops below 500/μl, endogenous microbial flora (e.g., oral or gastrointestinal) may cause infection.
+When the neutrophil count drops below 200/μl, the inflammatory response may be absent.
+Acute severe neutropenia, especially in the presence of concomitant factors (e.g., cancer), also has a negative effect on the immune system and predisposes to the development of a rapidly fatal infection.
+The integrity of the skin and mucous membranes, tissue blood supply, and the patient's energy status affect the risk of infectious complications.
+The most common infectious complications in patients with deep neutropenia are subcutaneous tissue inflammation, liver abscess, furunculosis and septicemia.
+The presence of catheters in the vessels, puncture sites are an additional risk factor for the development of infections, among which the most common pathogens are coagulase-negative staphylococci and Staphylococcus aureus.
+Stomatitis, gingivitis, paraproctitis, colitis, sinusitis, paronychia, and otitis media are common.
+Patients with prolonged neutropenia after bone marrow transplantation or chemotherapy, as well as those receiving high doses of glucocorticoids are predisposed to the development of fungal infections.

 Causes of Neutropenia

-Acute neutropenia (formed over several hours or days) can develop as a result of rapid consumption, destruction or impairment of the production of nitrophils.
-Chronic neutropenia (lasting for months and years) is usually due to a decrease in cell production or excessive sequestration in the spleen.
-Neutropenia can be classified as primary in the presence of an internal deficiency of myeloid cells in the bone marrow or as secondary (due to the influence of external factors on bone marrow myeloid cells).
+Acute neutropenia (developing over hours or days) may result from rapid consumption, destruction, or impaired production of neutrophils.
+Chronic neutropenia (lasting months to years) is usually due to decreased cell production or excess sequestration in the spleen.
+Neutropenia may be classified as primary, due to an intrinsic deficiency of myeloid cells in the bone marrow, or secondary, due to external factors affecting bone marrow myeloid cells.

-Neutropenia due to an internal defect of bone marrow maturation of myeloid cells or their precursors
+Neutropenia due to an intrinsic defect in bone marrow maturation of myeloid cells or their precursors

-This type of neutropenia occurs infrequently.
-Cyclic neutropenia is a rare congenital granulocytopoietic disease transmitted in an autosomal dominant manner.
-It is characterized by regular, periodic fluctuations in the number of peripheral nitrophils.
-On average, the oscillation period is 21 + 3 days.
+This type of neutropenia is uncommon.
+Cyclic neutropenia is a rare congenital granulocytopoietic disorder transmitted in an autosomal dominant manner.
+It is characterized by regular, periodic fluctuations in the number of peripheral neutrophils.
+The average period of fluctuations is 21+3 days.

-Severe congenital neutropenia (Kostmann syndrome) is a rare disease, sporadically manifested and characterized by impaired myeloid maturation in the bone marrow at the promyelocyte stage, which leads to a decrease in the absolute number of nitrophils less than 200 / μl.
+Severe congenital neutropenia (Kostmann syndrome) is a rare disease that occurs sporadically and is characterized by a disruption of myeloid maturation in the bone marrow at the promyelocyte stage, resulting in an absolute neutrophil count of less than 200/μl.

-Chronic idiopathic neutropenia is a group of rare and currently incomprehensible diseases involving stem cells committed in the myeloid direction of development; erythrocyte and platelet sprouts are not affected.
+Chronic idiopathic neutropenia is a group of rare and poorly understood disorders involving stem cells committed to the myeloid lineage; the red blood cell and platelet lineages are spared.
 The spleen is not enlarged.
-Chronic benign neutropenia is one of the subtypes of chronic idiopathic neutropenia, in which the remaining functions of the immune system remain undisturbed, even if the number of nitrophils is less than 200 / μl, serious infections usually do not occur, probably because an adequate number of nitrophils is sometimes produced in response to infection.
+Chronic benign neutropenia is a subtype of chronic idiopathic neutropenia in which other immune functions remain intact, even with neutrophil counts below 200/μL; serious infections are usually uncommon, probably because adequate neutrophils are sometimes produced in response to infection.

-Neutropenia can also be the result of bone marrow failure in rare syndromes (for example, congenital dyskeratosis, type I glycogenosis, Shwachman-Diamond syndrome, Chediak-Higashi syndrome).
-Neutropenia is a characteristic feature of myelodysplasia (in which it can be accompanied by megaloblastoid changes in the bone marrow), aplastic anemia, and can occur with dysgammaglobulinemia and paroxysmal nocturnal hemoglobinuria.
+Neutropenia may also result from bone marrow failure in rare syndromes (eg, dyskeratosis congenita, glycogenosis type IB, Shwachman-Diamond syndrome, Chediak-Higashi syndrome).
+Neutropenia is a characteristic feature of myelodysplasia (in which it may be accompanied by megaloblastoid changes in the bone marrow), aplastic anemia, and may occur in dysgammaglobulinemia and paroxysmal nocturnal hemoglobinuria.

 Symptoms of agranulocytosis

-Neutropenia does not appear until the infection joins.
+Neutropenia does not manifest until infection occurs.
 Fever is often the only sign of infection.
-Local symptoms may develop, but are often subtle.
-In patients with drug-induced neutropenia, caused by hypersensitivity, fever, rash, lymphadenopathy can be detected.
+Local symptoms may develop but are often subtle.
+Patients with drug-induced neutropenia due to hypersensitivity may present with fever, rash, and lymphadenopathy.

-Some patients with chronic benign neutropenia and a neutrophil count of less than 200 / µL may not have serious infections.
-Patients with cyclic neutropenia or severe congenital neutropenia often have oral ulcerations, stomatitis, pharyngitis, and lymph node enlargement during a period of severe chronic neutropenia.
-Often there are pneumonia and septicemia.
+Some patients with chronic benign neutropenia and neutrophil counts less than 200/μL may not have serious infections.
+Patients with cyclic neutropenia or severe congenital neutropenia often have oral ulcers, stomatitis, pharyngitis, and lymphadenopathy during the period of severe chronic neutropenia.
+Pneumonia and septicemia are common.

 Classification category |